cbcrg/tcoffee/docs/tcoffee_manual.rst

 What does it do?
 ----------------
-T-Coffee is a multiple sequence alignment program: given a set of sequences previously gathered using database search programs like BLAST, FASTA or Smith and Waterman, T-Coffee will produce a multiple sequence alignment.
+T-Coffee is a multiple sequence alignment program: given a set of sequences previously gathered using database search programs like BLAST, FASTA or Smith and Waterman, T-Coffee will produce a Multiple Sequence Alignment (MSA).
 To use T-Coffee you must already have your sequences ready.

 T-Coffee can also be used to compare alignments, reformat them or evaluate them using structural information, it is the mode known as seq_reformat.